Cashflo

 Another workshop that we took part in was continuums.
 This helped us align with the founders to understand more of the product experience and brand.

-We also conducted user interviews with potential users, industry experts and key stakeholders This gave us further understanding on the product.
-We conducted research on other apps that had similar features to what we were thinking about for our app.
+We also conducted research on other apps that had similar features to what were brainstorming for our app, like transferring money.
 Looking at their pros and cons, we were able to pull inspiration for features and flows.
-We developed user stories and a features backlog to help us prioritize the must haves, nice to haves, and the things that were just out of scope.
+We used all the information that we gathered to develop user stories and a features backlog to help us prioritize the must haves, nice to haves, and the things that were just out of scope.

 We did a quick market analysis, examining products that also have similar flows of transferring money.
 We looked at what they did well, and what could be improved and what features we could possibly implement in our own solution.

-Users should feel like the app is reliable, but also simple enough for them to understand the process.
+Users should feel like the app is reliable, but also simple enough for them to understand the process

-Coming up with a brand
+Coming up with a Brand 🖼️

 Direction 1